PseudoLang-Software-Foundation/Pseudolang/Pseudolang.md

 `FACTORIAL(x)`

 Returns the factorial of x.
+Works for any non-negative integer (arbitrary precision).

 `DEGREES(x)`